NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_driver-eseries-fcp.rst

 Theory of Operation: NetApp Unified Driver for E-Series with Fibre Channel
 ==========================================================================

+* E-Series drivers are being deprecated and will be removed after the S release

 In order for Fibre Channel to be set up correctly, you also need to set up Fibre Channel zoning for your backends.
 See the section called :ref:`fc-switch` for more details on configuring Fibre Channel zoning.